 Virtual scrolling provides an alternative to paging.

-While the user is scrolling the table, the Grid requests and displays only the visible pages.
+While the user is scrolling the table, the TreeList renders only the rows for the current page depending on scroll position.
 To define the virtual scrolling functionality, set

-pageChange event has to be fired so that the Grid obtains and displays the next or the previous portion (page) of data items, the virtual scrolling functionality of the Grid relies on calculations that are based on the fixed and equal
+pageChange event is fired so that the TreeList obtains and displays the next or the previous portion (page) of data items, the virtual scrolling functionality of the TreeList relies on calculations that are based on the fixed and equal

 rowHeight of the rows, the set